When would I request an evaluation for special education services?

 We have tried the following to help (child's name): (If you or the school have done anything extra to help your child, briefly state it here).

-This letter serves as my request and consent for a multi-factored evaluation of my child.
-Please provide me with the name and telephone number of the person who will be forwarded this letter and who will be coordinating the multi-factored evaluation.
+This letter serves as my request and consent for an initial evaluation of my child.
+Please provide me with the name and email or telephone number of the person who will be forwarded this letter and who will be coordinating the initial evaluation.
 You can send me the information or call me during the day at (daytime telephone number).

 Thank you for your prompt attention to my request.
 I look forward to hearing from you within five school days of the date you receive this letter.

 Note: If your child has been identified as having a disability by professionals outside the school system, add the following sentence to the end of the first paragraph above: